 Running is a tough sport but very rewarding in terms of personal 'feel good' factor.
 Nothing beats the pleasure of crossing the finish line and getting your first running medal.
 Whilst it is a challenge that can be very personal and gratifying please make sure your training is steady and progressive; there's lots of information to help you on this page and you may also consider joining a running club/group where you will be helped by experienced runners who have run many such events themselves and have learned how to avoid injuries!

 Training on cement or tarmac is harder on the body than running on grass, sand or a treadmill.
 Please be careful not to do all of your running on these hard surfaces as although you get a sense of running faster on roads it does create more strain on your joints and especially your hips and back, so try to mix up your training and run mainly on softer surfaces when you can.

 And last but not least, please pay special attention to keeping your body well hydrated.
-We recommend always carrying a bottle of Al Ain Mineral Water, the Official Water of the RAK Half Marathon as de-hydration causes damage to muscles and joints and it is important that you give some attention to what you eat and drink.
+We recommend always carrying a bottle of water as de-hydration causes damage to muscles and joints and it is important that you give some attention to what you eat and drink.